executors/executors/explanatory.md

 ## Using Executors with the Standard Library

-For example, some functions, like `std::async`, will receive executors as parameters directly:
+Some functions, like `std::async`, will receive executors as parameters directly:

     // get an executor through some means my_executor_type my_executor = ...